Abdul-ahmed/python-blockchain-technology-wealthcoin/README.md

 8. Desktop GUI Applications: Python's GUI frameworks like Tkinter, PyQt, and wxPython enable developers to create cross-platform desktop applications with rich graphical user interfaces (GUI).

 These are just a few examples of Python's use cases, but the language's flexibility and extensive library support make it applicable in many other areas such as finance, data mining, natural language processing, automation testing, and more.
+[Source: ChatGPT]

 ## Application of Python on Blockchain
 Python is widely used in blockchain technology and has several use cases within the blockchain ecosystem.
 Here are some ways Python is utilized in blockchain development: